configcat/docs/website/docs/targeting/targeting-overview.md

 description: Overview of the ConfigCat targeting feature with examples.
 ---

-Using this feature you will be able to set different setting values for specific users or groups of users in your application.
+Using this feature, you can set different setting values for specific users or groups of users in your application.
 Typical use cases are:
 - Beta testing
 - A/B testing
 - Phased rollouts, canary releases